 Conclusions and Desired Results

+If standards and laws do not recognize the unique need to represent all humans in digital ecosystems, it is certain that they will not accommodate all humans with access and their rights in that digital ecosystem.
+This paper makes primary and normative the rights and privileges of all humans and for all evolving digital ecosystem to accommodate them.

+The document makes the case that whatever rights and privileges might be expressed in digital formats, must be available to all people who are eligible in those digital formats, if they are to be considered as viable replacements for the pre-digital systems deployed today.

-One semantic problem needs to be clear; the nouns “person” and “subject” do not always reference human beings.
+The semantic problems needs to be clear and addressed; the nouns “person” and “subject” do not always reference human beings.
 Sometimes the term “natural person” is used to represent a human.
-In large part the problems with the evolving ecosystems, the standards that define them and the laws that govern them are not designed to accommodate all of the actual living humans.
+In large part the problems with the evolving ecosystems, the standards that define them and the laws that govern them are not designed to accommodate all the actual living humans.
 In fact, some of the existing standards, like the Decentralized Identifiers defined by the W3C are specifically designed to avoid this distinction as they assert (without providing evidence) that this improves the “herd privacy” of actual humans.

-If the standards and laws do not recognize the unique needs of representing all humans in digital ecosystems, it is certain that they will not accommodate all humans into that digital ecosystem.
-This paper deals with the rights and privileges of all humans and how the evolving digital ecosystem must accommodate all humans.

-The statements made in this document are designed to make the case that whatever rights and privileges might be expressed in digital formats, all people who are eligible for those rights and privileges must be accommodated in those digital formats if they are to be considered as viable replacements for the pre-digital systems deployed today.
+.

 We have given a few examples above, but the real work needs to be done on the standards and applications now in development.
-In the following we will list a few specific cases now in development and point out their deficiencies with regard to inclusion.
+In the following we will list a few specific cases now in development and point out their deficiencies regarding inclusion.
 It isn't that these examples are any worse than others now in development, but just so that there can be some concrete examples of the work yet to be done.

 EU Digital Wallet does not appear to provide any consideration for people that are not fully digitally literate with a working smartphone.
 There appears to be no protection if that device is not available and working on a network at the time of a request by the verifier.
 Note that the eID card is available and does cover most use cases that do not require delegation.
 One possibility is that the eID card will be accommodated somehow in a wallet.
 Designs are still in development.